achalmed/website-achalma/blog/posts/2022-06-02-medio-ambiente/index.pdf.md

 ---
-title: Abordando el cambio climático y otros desafíos ambientales Perspectivas y soluciones
-subtitle: Explorando el impacto, mitigación y adaptación al cambio climático, reformas inclusivas y análisis de productos tradicionales y recursos naturales
-shorttitle: "Editar"
+title: Impacto del Cambio Climático en Perú
+subtitle: Análisis de Sectores Vulnerables y Políticas de Mitigación
+shorttitle: "Cambio Climático en Perú"
 description: |
   Accede al [PDF](https://achalmaedison.netlify.app/blog/posts/2022-06-02-medio-ambiente/index.pdf) completo aquí.
-Actualizar enlace
 abstract: |
-  | Primer parrafo de abstrac
-keywords: [keyword1, keyword2]
+  | This document explores the implications of climate change in Peru, focusing on how it affects various sectors including agriculture, fishing, mining, energy, infrastructure, tourism, and health.
+It discusses the vulnerability of the Peruvian economy to climate variations, detailing the sectors most at risk and their contributions to greenhouse gas emissions.
+The text also covers strategies for mitigation and adaptation, emphasizing sustainable practices, regulatory measures, and price setting for natural resources.
+The study includes an econometric analysis of traditional exports and natural gas and oil prices over the period from January 2012 to May 2022, assessing their volatility and normality.
+keywords: [climate change, environmental policy, sustainable development, economic impact, Peru]
 categories:
-  - Economía de los Recursos y del Medio Ambiente
+  - Medio Ambiente
+  - Economía
+  - Política Pública
 tags:
-  - EconomíaDeLosRecursosYDelMedioAmbiente
-  - CambioClimático
-  - MedioAmbiente
-  - Sostenibilidad
+  - Adaptación Climática
+  - Mitigación de Gases Efecto Invernadero
-  - Economía
+  - Economía Circular
+  - Biodiversidad
-  - RecursosNaturales
+  - Recursos Naturales
 citation:
   author:
     - Edison Achalma